JATQK/project-deployment-compose/README.md

         - Select "Personal access tokens" and click on "Generate new token".
         - Give the token the necessary permissions, which should include at least full repository access.
         - Once the token is generated, copy it into a text editor, ensuring there are no spaces or line breaks.
 This is your `GITHUB_LOGIN_SYSTEM_USER_PERSONALACCESSTOKEN`.

-#### Build Docker Images of the Services

-Ensure all unrelated services are down and not running in the background before proceeding.

-1. **Create Image for Listener-Prototype**:
-   - Navigate to `ccr-listener-prototype` directory.
-   - Run `mvn clean package`.
-   - Run `docker build -t git2rdflab/listener-service:0.0.1-SNAPSHOT .`.

-2. **Create Image for Worker-Prototype**:
-   - Navigate to `ccr-worker-prototype` directory.
-   - Execute the same commands as above, replacing `listener` with `worker` in the Docker build command.

-3. **Create Image for SPARQL-Query-Prototype**:
-   - Navigate to `sparql-query-prototype` directory.
-   - Follow the same steps as above, substituting `query` for the respective service in the Docker build command.

-### 4. Deploy the Docker Image

-1. Open a terminal window inside the `project-deployment-compose` directory.
-2. Run `docker compose --env-file ./local-development/compose/.env.local up -d`.
-   - Make sure to adjust the path of your `.env.local` if necessary.

 ## .Env Variables
 The used variables are only .env variables for the docker compose file.
 In the end, the .env variables only shadow